 All entries are to be online.
-For those without computer access, paper entries may be submitted to the Affiliate/Associate Secretary (or another nominated person) who will then enter them online.
+For those without computer access, paper entries may be submitted to the relevant OMA Member country's affiliated organisation Secretary (or another nominated person) who will then enter them online.

-No late entries are to be accepted.
+No late entries will be accepted.